Elon, North Carolina

 Second, Saul’s commission was ABSOLUE.
 Saul was not only to kill the Amalekites; he was to kill ALL of them.
 There were to be NO exceptions.
 There were to be no survivors.

 Third, Saul’s commission was very DETAILED.
 It was specific.
 Saul was to kill ALL of the people and ALL of the animals.
 He was to kill ALL of the men and ALL of the women.
-He was to kill ALL of the adults and children.
+He was to kill ALL of the adults.
 He was to kill ALL of the children and even babies and he wasn’t to spare anyone.